Francesca’s Reader Success Story to Maui

 Pam

 Francesca’s Reader Success story to Maui is our next success story.
-Have you noticed how Hawaii is, by far, the place that most of our readers travel hack to?
+Have you noticed how Hawaii is, by far, the place that most of our readers want to use credit card points and miles to travel to?

-For my first big travel hacking trip, my husband and I went on a Valentine’s Day weekend trip and spent 4 days and 3 nights on the gorgeous island of Maui, Hawaii.
-Since we live in California, we have been fortunate enough to be able to score some awesome Hawaii flight deals over the past couple of years.
+For my first big travel points/miles trip, my husband and I went on a Valentine’s Day weekend trip and spent four days and three nights on the gorgeous island of Maui, Hawaii.
+Since we live in California, we have been fortunate enough to score some awesome Hawaii flight deals over the past couple of years.
 On this trip, I opted to book using Marriott and Southwest points.

 For airfare, my husband opened a Southwest Rapid Rewards Priority card during the companion pass deal (your companion flies for free) with a 35,000 point sign-on bonus when you met the $5000 minimum spend in 3 months.
 (Southwest periodically has these easy companion pass deals that last for a short time but let you try them out).